-At Hana Japanese Restaurant (101 Golf Course Drive, Rohnert Park, 707-586-0270), Chef Ken Tominaga takes classic Japanese dishes, puts a modern spin on them, and then, for the crowning touch, adds a Wine Country accent.
+At Hana Japanese Restaurant, Chef Ken Tominaga takes classic Japanese dishes, puts a modern spin on them, and then, for the crowning touch, adds a Wine Country accent.

 Think fig puree of fruit plucked straight from the tree, cage-free eggs for the tamago custard, and local pig cheek so succulent it melts in your mouth.
 Unagi and monk fish liver with poached daikon, kabayaki balsamic reduction and fig puree, Jidori tamago, Tontoro yaki pork jowl sprinkled in yuzu pepper and much more.